cyberguard360/ngit-sangraha360.org/README.md

 To register, use the `/register` endpoint and provide a valid username and password.

-### Add Data
+### Add Data and Predictions

-To add data, use the `/data` endpoint and provide a valid token and data.
+To add data and get predictions, use the `/project-data` endpoint and provide a valid token and data.
 The data should be in the form of a csv file.

-### Predictions

-To get predictions, use the `/predictions` endpoint and provide a valid token.

 ### Add Token